Yoga Teacher and author

 Founder of Orange Lotus Yoga

-Anna Smithers is an award-winning author, fully qualified yoga teacher (500h yoga teacher training) and yoga therapist for children and young adults (350h yoga therapy for children training).
+Anna Smithers is an award-winning author, fully qualified yoga teacher (500h yoga teacher training), and yoga therapist for children and young adults (350h yoga therapy for children training).
 She has also trained extensively in yoga for children and people with autism.
 She works closely with neurodiverse children.
-Anna holds two masters degrees; in Science and Business Management.
+Anna holds two master’s degrees; in Science and Business Management.
 She also completed the Science of Well Being Course at Yale.
 Her Yogi Superhero Adventures in Nature – Forest won a bronze medal in a children’s picture book category in Living Now US Awards 2020.
+Yogi Superhero book is a Red Ribbon Winner in The Wishing Shelf Book Awards 2020.

 Poetry and writing were always present in her life.
 Even as six-year-old girl, she was creating the stories and drawing her own illustrations.
 Later in life, poetry took more serious direction, and she was using poetry to express her feelings and emotions.
 When she was 18, her poems were published in local and national newspapers and magazines.
 Some of these won competitions.
 However, life has taken her on a completely different journey.
 It was only when she started Yoga that the inspiration to write returned to her.
 Yoga came to her life many years ago and she started to share it with others.